Wall Street Breakfast: Asia Edgy As Korean Tensions Flare

 The economy's doing pretty well and doesn't necessarily need a step on the accelerator from the Fed, Chairwoman Janet Yellen says, but the "neutral" ending spot for short-term interest rates is "pretty low."
 Speaking at the University of Michigan late yesterday, she didn't tip the Fed's approach either way, but characterized the central bank as near its twin goals of full employment and inflation control.

 Crude oil has backed off yesterday's gains after the G-7 world leaders met with Middle Eastern allies, a gathering at which the U.S. approach to Syria was the key topic.
-The group made a show of togetherness on the issue in part to pressure Russia's Vladimir Putin to break ties with Syria's Bashar al-Assad.
-Yesterday, crude made gains amid a shutdown of Libya's biggest oil field; currently, WTI crude is off 0.24% to $52.95/bbl, while Brent Crude is down 0.2% to $55.87.
+The group made a show of togetherness on the issue, in part to pressure Russia's Vladimir Putin to break ties with Syria's Bashar al-Assad.
+Yesterday, crude made gains amid a shutdown of Libya's biggest oil field; currently, WTI crude is off 0.24% to $52.95/bbl, while Brent crude is down 0.2% to $55.87.

 The consumer price index in the UK remains steady, but still at its highest year-on-year rate since September 2013.
 Inflation was at 2.3% on a yearly comparison, and at 0.4% on a month-on-month basis; that's still above the Bank of England's target inflation rate, which is (like the U.S.) at 2%.